 - DR100% is the same as OFF; there are no adjustments to dynamic range.

 - AUTO D-Rng will assess the situation and use either DR100% (OFF) or DR200%.
-You’ll need a minimum ISO of 320 (newer models) or 400 (older models) to use AUTO D-Rng.
+You’ll need the same minimum ISO as DR200 to use AUTO D-Rng.
 You can still set AUTO with an ISO of 200 but only DR100% will be utilized.